Black Friday is stupid. Cyber Monday and Boxing Day are dumb too.

 Bottom Line: The smartest shoppers have a shopping list and research the various price points offered by retailers.
 Comparison shopping online is just a click away these days, so there’s no excuse for getting duped by a dubious sale or a holiday gimmick.

+Are you dealing with FOMO?
 Don’t miss out!
 Available today only!
 The list of marketing words used to wiggle you outta your money right this instant are endless.

 Heck, even media headlines boast the urgency of the sale.